yunluyl/react-redux-mapbox-gl/README.md

 ````
 If `<Mapbox>` prop mapEventListener is false
 ```
-mapReducer =
+var mapReducer =
 {
-	mapLoaded : (boolean) set to true when the inital map loading is done, viewport :
+	mapLoaded : false, //(boolean) set to true when the inital map loading is done viewport :
 	{
-		width : (number) width of the map, height : (number) height of the map, lng : (number) the longitude that the map is currently centered at, lat : (number) the latitude that the map is currently centered at, zoom : (number) the current zoom level of the map
+		width : 0, //(number) width of the map height : 0, //(number) height of the map lng : (number) the longitude that the map is currently centered at, lat : (number) the latitude that the map is currently centered at, zoom : (number) the current zoom level of the map